Helix the tortoise on wheels inspires children's books, new foundation

-A year and a half later, the little guy is the subject of children's books and is inspiring kids like Cooper, a 7-year-old who has cerebral palsy.
+A year and a half later, the little guy is the subject of children's books and is inspiring kids like Cooper Gaspero, a 7-year-old who has cerebral palsy.

 "It's teaching kids that life isn't always what it seems to be and there's other things out there that can be looked at in a different way," said Randy Betz, who gave Helix his wheels and co-authored the books.